CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/ag74.png)

 1. Run the below cell to interact with the GPT-4o model using your Azure AI Foundry project.
 This code initializes a chat client, sends a request for a joke about a teddy bear, and prints the response.
-Finally see the output provided from the chat model.
+Finally, see the output provided from the chat model.

    ![](./media/ag75.png)